LaurieAnderson92/Battleships/README.md

 `git clone https://github.com/LaurieAnderson92/Battleships.git`

+Please ensure python is installed on your computer.

 #### How to Fork

-1. Navigate to the github repositry found (here)[https://github.com/LaurieAnderson92/Battleships]
+1. Navigate to the github repositry found [here](https://github.com/LaurieAnderson92/Battleships)
 2. Click on the **Fork** button.

+Please ensure python is installed on your computer.

 ## Testing